DavisHenckel/Portfolio-Mobile-App-Dev/wasteagram/README.md

 # The functional and technical requirements specifically exercise the Exploration content and our module learning outcomes.
 In addition, here are some optional extra credit requirements that can add up to 5% to your overall class grade:

-* The app bar of the List Screen should display the total sum of the number of wasted items in all posts (extra 1% added to class grade)
+* <b>Not Implemented</b> -- The app bar of the List Screen should display the total sum of the number of wasted items in all posts (extra 1% added to class grade)
-* Add integration tests that verify any one particular part of the UX flow (extra 1% added to class grade)
+* <b>Not Implemented</b> -- Add integration tests that verify any one particular part of the UX flow (extra 1% added to class grade)
 * <s>Integrate the use of in-app analytics (Analytics) to monitor application usage (extra 1.5% added to class grade)</s>
 * <s>Integrate the use of crash reporting (Sentry or Crashlytics) to record application crashes (extra 1.5% added to class grade)</s>